Last update on 2022-02-23 / Affiliate links / Images from Amazon

 Well, this might be true in an ideal world.

-But in reality, there are lots of factors that contribute to the right result.
+But in reality, many factors contribute to the right result.

-In fact, we don't even know properly if the result we are thinking is right is actually right for us or not in the long term.
+We don’t even know properly if the result we think is right is actually right for us or not in the long term.